glfrazier/StateMachine/README.md

 valid input.

 * The states are instances of the State class.
-* The inputs to the State Machine are (subclasses of) java.util.EventObject.
+* The inputs to the State Machine are implementations of StateMachine.Event, a tagging class.
+There is also an implementation, EventImpl, that takes a String name as an argument to its constructor and uses the name for hashCode and equals.
 * The outputs are invocations of the ```act(EventObject)``` method on an object that implements the StateMachine.Action interface.